-Broadly speaking, my research interests are in the overlapping areas of cognitive science and artificial intelligence.
+My research interests are in the overlapping areas of cognitive science and artificial intelligence.
 I believe that computational approaches are inevitable for explaining the mechanisms of learning and information processing that underlie cognition.
-I have always been a strong proponent of (biologically inspired) artificial neural networks as a preferred computational paradigm.
+I have always been a strong proponent of (brain inspired) artificial neural networks as a preferred computational paradigm.
 I have worked with various models and applied them across domains, mainly language acquisition, and recently I became interested in cognitive robotics.
 In our work, we focus on modeling cognitive development of a situated embodied agent.
 I think that developmental cognitive robotics provides an ideal approach that allows to put together various building blocks in a semi-autonomous agent, with an emphasis on learning.

 I am a senior researcher of the Cognition and Neural Computation Research Group.

 I supervise doctoral, master and bachelor students: see the list of defended theses and of supervised projects by incoming students during the mobility semester.

 My Google scholar profile